Previous dayFebruary 10, 2026Next day

 55.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 66 km SE of Cantwell, Alaska at 20:36 UTC on February 10, 2026.
-This was a shallow crustal earthquake, focused at 55.2 km depth.
+A magnitude 2.2 seismic event took place 66 km SE of Cantwell, Alaska on February 10, 2026 at 20:36 UTC.
+The event originated approximately 55.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 62.929°, -148.112°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10